KaetzchenGuild Officer Forum Master

 Graphics card - This is the most important part.
 You do -not- want integrated graphics.
 Even the next generation stuff that's coming out next year will still be sub-par compared to the discrete solutions of today.
 As to what a good baseline discrete graphics to aim for is: NVIDIA 8600 GT or higher, ATI 3650 (preferably 3850) or higher.
 Watch out on NVIDIA for 8600 GS, it's actually half as good as an 8600 GT, yeah, annoying naming.

-Everything else - doesn't matter Really, it's pretty much just memory and graphics card that you have to look for.
+Everything else - doesn't matter tongue out Really, it's pretty much just memory and graphics card that you have to look for.

 re: Computer recommendations for WoW